gergo85/oc-backend-plus/README.md

-##Backend Plus plugin for OctoberCMS
+##Backend toolkit plugin for OctoberCMS
 This plugin extend the backend to some new widgets, useful features and components.

 ###New features